ryvin/XML-schema-unit-test-generator/readme.md

 ## Usage

-Run the generator with your XSD file as an argument:
+Run the generator with your XSD file and specify an output directory:

 ```
-java XMLSchemaTestGenerator your-schema.xsd
+java ConstraintCrafter your-schema.xsd test-output
 ```

 ### Output Structure